Overview of Fixed Costs Example

 - Cost of labour on the basis of the number of hours for preparing the finished goods $600

 - Insurance Expenses for the whole year amounting to $3,600 paid in the month of January.

 Calculate the fixed cost for the month of January.

 Fixed Cost = Monthly Rent + Monthly Electricity Expense + Insurance Expense

 Fixed Cost = $1,000 + $300 + $300

 Fixed Cost = $1,900

-These are the fixed cost which should not be considered while making the decision that whether the business operations should be continued or not because these are the cost which the owner has already paid.
+These are the fixed cost that should not be considered while deciding whether the business operations should be continued or not because these are the cost that the owner has already paid.

 - Rent is paid in advance for the whole year, and it is fixed in nature.
 So it will be part of the fixed cost.
 In the present case, rent for the whole year is $12,000.
 So, for one month rent will be $1,000 ($12,000 / 12).

 - Electricity is paid in advance for the whole year to the owner of the shop, and it is fixed in nature.
 So it will be part of a fixed cost.
 In the present case, Electricity expense for the whole year is $3,600.
 So, for one month, rent will be $300 ($3,600 / 12).